 What is special about this course?

 Developing effective leadership skills and capacity is central to improving organisational success and enhancing the quality of service delivery within the NHS.
 This innovative and flexible programme is designed to address the leadership challenge facing the NHS.
-It is aimed at those who wish to take on a more proactive leadership role within their workplace and affect positive change in the workplace
+It is aimed at those who wish to take on a more proactive leadership role within their workplace and affect positive change.

 An online induction is held in early September and mid-January each year (depending on your start date) which will introduce you to the online learning environment.